 3. The type of access control

 Consider your access requirements.
 For example, with cloud-based systems, you can change access settings from anywhere.
-This option is essential for hoteliers, who run their hotel remotely during the COVID-19 pandemic.
+This option is essential for hoteliers in a fully remote way.

 4. The type of entry control